-In partnership, Hennepin County and Minnesota Land Trust, will permanently protect, through conservation easement, 245 acres of the most important natural areas remaining in the county.
-We will also initiate habitat improvement activities on 513 acres of protected habitat.
+Hennepin County, in partnership with the Minnesota Land Trust, is seeking \$12.3 million to permanently protect and connect, through conservation easement, 740 acres of the most important remaining natural areas in the county.
+We will also initiate habitat improvement activities on 1,342 acres of protected habitat.

 Intense development pressure is a persistent threat to remaining habitat and undeveloped land in Hennepin County.
-This grant will allow this partnership to continue implementation of the conservation actions taken through Outdoor Heritage Fund grants awarded in 2018 and 2021 and keep up with high landowner demand.
+This grant will allow this partnership to continue implementation of the conservation actions taken through Outdoor Heritage Fund grants awarded in 2018 and 2021 and keep up with high landowner interest.